-Despite the laudable goals behind the Provision and the care with which it was designed, the OIG has stated that, in its opinion, the presence of the Provision violates FHA regulations concerning free assumability and liens.
-According to the OIG, it has access to a legal opinion (which has not been provided to Pulte Mortgage despite its request) stating that "24 CFR 203.41(b)(iv), pertaining to consent by a third party, appears to violate HUD's regulations."
-Recognizing both that there is no section 203.41(b)(iv) of Title 24, and that a claim that an FHA regulation violates FHA regulations is an odd one for the OIG to make, Pulte Mortgage assumes that the OIG means that according to the legal opinion, the Provision and requirements like it violate the prohibition on legal restrictions on conveyance found at 24 CFR § 203.41(b).
-The OIG further appears to assert that the Provision is a legal restriction on conveyance because (in the OIG's opinion) it is a provision that attempts both to cause a conveyance made by the borrower to be the basis of contractual liability of the borrower for breach of an agreement not to convey, and to be subject to the consent of a third party (in this case, the builder/seller) under 24 CFR § 203.41(a)(3)(ii) and (iv).
-Finally, the OIG has asserted that the Provision, apparently by virtue of being recorded, constituted a potential lien on the property at the time of offer of the loan for insurance that was not the actual mortgage, in violation of 24 CFR § 203.32(a).
+Despite the laudable goals behind the Provision and the care with which it was designed, the OIG has stated that, in its opinion, the presence of the Provision in relation to loans offered for FHA insurance violates FHA regulations concerning free assumability and liens.
+According to the OIG, it has access to a legal opinion (which has not been provided to CTX despite its request) stating that "24 CFR 203.41(b)(iv), pertaining to consent by a third party, appears to violate HUD's regulations."
+Recognizing both that there is no section 203.41(b)(iv) of Title 24, and that a claim that an FHA regulation violates FHA regulations is an odd one for the OIG to make, CTX assumes that the OIG means that according to the legal opinion, the Provision and requirements like it violate the prohibition on legal restrictions on conveyance found at 24 CFR § 203.41(b).
+The OIG further appears to assert that the Provision is a legal restriction on conveyance because (in the OIG's opinion) it is a provision that attempts both to cause a conveyance made by the borrower to be the basis of contractual liability of the borrower for breach of an agreement not to convey, and to be subject to the consent of a third party (in this case, the builder/seller) under 24 CFR §§ 203.41(a)(3)(ii) and (iv).
+The provision is a legal restriction on conveyance for the convey of the basis of contractual liability of the borrower for breach of an agreement not to convey, and to be subject to the consent of a third party (in this case, the builder/seller) under 24 CFR §§ 203.41(a)(3)(ii) and (iv).
+The oil of the convertion of the convertion of the borrower for breach of an agreement not to convey, and to be subject to the consent of a third party (in this case, the builder/seller) under 24 CFR §§ 203.41(a)(3)(iii) and (iv).
+The oil of the convertion of the co

-The Audit Report states that this presumed noncompliance occurred "because Pulte Mortgage did not exercise due diligence and was unaware that the restrictive covenants recorded between the sellers and the borrowers violated HUD-FHA requirements."
-This is quite a different assertion than that initially offered by the OIG in its draft audit outline (the "Audit Outline"), in which the OIG recognized that Pulte Mortgage believed that the Provision was consistent with FHA requirements and would help protect the FHA Fund from fraud (a copy of the Audit Outline is attached as Supplement A).
-The OIG apparently has used this presumed ignorance and lack of due diligence by Pulte Mortgage as part of its determination to recommend the penalties described above.
+The Audit Report states that this presumed noncompliance occurred "because CTX did not exercise due diligence and was unaware that the restrictive covenants recorded between the sellers and the borrowers violated HUD-FHA requirements."
+This is quite a different assertion than that initially offered by the OIG in its draft audit outline (the "Audit Outline"), in which the OIG recognized that CTX believed that the Provision was consistent with FHA requirements and would help protect the FHA Fund from fraud (a copy of the Audit Outline is attached as Supplement A).
+Nevertheless, the OIG apparently has used this presumed ignorance and lack of due diligence by CTX as part of its determination to recommend the penalties described above.

-C. The Provision Does Not Violate FHA Regulations.
+C. The Provision Does Not Violate 24 CFR § 203.41